 Dice games are great for kids to count and recognize number patterns on dice, whereas games with two dice can help with adding numbers (younger kids can count the dots to find the total).

 There are also many fun math board games for kids that have been created to help reinforce math concepts and develop a love of math.
 Games like Sum Swamp, I Sea 10, Prime Climb, and Mobi Math Whale are great for both children who are struggling in math, as well as those who simply love math.

 Using money is a great way to not only teach your child to work with numbers but to also learn about spending and saving – skills that will definitely come in handy in the future.

 Younger kids enjoy playing shop.
 You can use real or play money to buy items from the ‘store’ and teach your little one to count back change.
 Older kids can be encouraged to pay for goods at the real store, figure out which products are the best buy based on price per ounce, and check whether they’ve been given the correct change.

 You should also encourage your little ones to save money.
 For instance, if they’ve been asking for a special toy or gadget for a long time, assign chores they can do for pocket money and help them work out how long it will take them to save up the required sum.

 The tips given in this article are a great starting point when it comes to making mathematics fun, but do remember to stay flexible.
-If some strategies don’t work with your child, try something else or take a break and try again later.
+While it’s true that some strategies may not work, especially if the subject is as challenging as calculus or AA Math, you can try something else or take a break and try again later.
 Everyone’s pace for learning is slightly different.
 Don’t forget that your kid’s school can also do a lot to help, so don’t be hesitant to ask for help or look for a different perspective.